Ethyn-N/CritterCalls/README.md

    - If not already logged in after registering, use the registered or test account credentials to log in to the application.
 You can log in again using the same credentials.

 4. **Record and Analyze:**
-   - Navigate to the "Record" section of the app.
+   - Navigate to the "Sound Classification" section of the app.
    - Start recording an animal sound using the app's built-in recording feature.

 5. **Grant Audio Permissions:**